Typhoon Karen: Aftermath

 On November 15, a massive evacuation of residents began to remove survivors from unsafe conditions.
-Two flights to California took place on the first day of evacuation, carrying a total of 154 people.
+Two flights to the mainland United States took place on the first day of evacuation, carrying a total of 154 people.
 Thousands of residents were also brought to Wake Island for shelter.
-Military Air Transport Service planes from the United States mainland, Japan, the Philippines, and Hawaii were called in for the operation.
+Military Air Transport Service aircraft from the United States mainland, Japan, the Philippines and Hawaii were called in for the operation.
 On November 16, residents were warned of a possible typhoid epidemic and urged to get inoculations for the disease.
 Over a three-day span, roughly 30,000 people were given preventative shots for the disease.
 In contrast to their previous ban on alien workers, the Government of Guam requested 1,500 carpenters, masons, and other building workers from the Philippines.
 By November 21, the Navy Supply Depot planned to have enough supplies for the entire populace shipped until replenishment arrived.
-In order to shelter homeless, the United States Navy set up tent villages across the island.
+In order to shelter the homeless, the United States Navy set up tent villages across the island.
 Military kitchens were also established to provide food.
 Due to continued rains in the wake of the typhoon, many were unable to get a full meal for Thanksgiving.

 Two tugboats were torn from their moorings in Apra Harbor and washed ashore during the typhoon.

 On November 21, insurance payments for losses were expected to exceed $12 million.
 On January 1, 1963, a $2 million relief fund was authorized by President Kennedy.
 Another $5.4 million in relief funds were provided by President Lyndon B. Johnson on February 15, 1964.
 The United States Congress provided Guam with $60 million, including $45 million through federal loans, mainly to help rebuild the territory and promote expansion of the economy.
 Additionally, the storm brought about the end of military security on the island, which in turn aided economic growth.
 Within five years of this decision, Japanese tourism to the island dramatically increased, prompting a major increase in the number of hotels.
 In the long term, Typhoon Karen, along with other destructive storms, shaped the development of the island's infrastructure.
 It led to higher quality buildings and more efficient utilities that could withstand powerful typhoons.
 Since Karen, most buildings on the island have been constructed with concrete and steel.

 On April 29, 1963, less than half a year after Karen, Typhoon Olive caused extensive damage in Guam and the Mariana Islands.
 With many residents living in tents, and debris from the storm still scattered about, severe damage was anticipated.
 Schools, churches, and other structures were opened as shelters in order to protect those without homes.
 Ultimately, Guam was spared the worst of the storm though much of Saipan was devastated.
 The island was again devastated in 1976 by Typhoon Pamela which buffeted the island with destructive winds for 36 hours.
 Though weaker than Karen, the longer lasting impact of Pamela was regarded as more destructive.